dhruvak001/real_time_yolov8_object_detection_and_tracker/README.md

 # Real-Time Object Tracking and Line Crossing Detection using YOLO and Centroid Tracking
 The project involves using a YOLO (You Only Look Once) model for object detection in video frames or sequences of images, coupled with a custom object tracker to maintain the identities of detected objects across frames.
-The application is designed to process frames from a video feed or a sequence of images, detect objects, track them, and potentially send the locations of newly identified objects to a ground station...
+The application is designed to process frames from a video feed or a sequence of images, detect objects, track them, and potentially send the locations of newly identified objects to a ground station.

 ## Key Components
 * YOLO Model: Utilizes the YOLOv8 model for object detection.